 The next generation of the Wyeth family was similarly gifted in the arts.
 N.C. and his wife, Carolyn Bockius Wyeth, had five children – Henriette, Carolyn, Nathaniel, Ann and Andrew – each creative in their own right.
 Henriette and Carolyn became successful artists, while Ann was a musician and composer, and Nathaniel, a successful inventor.

 But it was Andrew, in particular, who looked to N.C. as a tutor; due to poor health, Andrew was home-schooled by his father, while his siblings had the opportunity to attend school.
 Though this education was unusual, it allowed Andrew to focus fully on his art.
 Under N.C.'s guidance, Andrew mastered illustration, watercolor and figure drawing.

 Tragically, N.C. died in 1945 as a result of a train collision, an accident that also killed Nathaniel’s son, Newell.
 For Andrew, N.C.’s death proved formative to his artistic development; after the accident, he completed such famed tempera paintings as Winter 1946 (1946), Wind from the Sea (1947) and Christina’s World (1948).

 Finding Solace in Maine

-N.C., Andrew and Jamie Wyeth each found his own model and muse in Maine; the state's rocky coastline and dark tide features in a number of the artists' works over the years.
+N.C. and Andrew both found a model and muse in Maine; the state's rocky coastline and dark tide features in a number of the artists' works over the years.
 Andrew met his wife, Betsy, in Maine in 1939, and the pair later purchased a summer home in Cushing, a small town on the coast.
-It's in Cushing that Andrew painted his famed Christina's World (1948), in addition to a number of other works.
+It's in Cushing that Andrew painted his famed Christina's World, in addition to a number of other works.

-You can bid on works by Andrew Wyeth, Jamie Wyeth and others in Sotheby's American Art auction; while the auction goes live on September 17th, the lots are currently open for early bidding.
+You can bid on works by N.C., Andrew and Jamie Wyeth in Sotheby's American Art auction on 19 November in New York.